Bhordhundey/lendsqr/README.md

 ## Test Lendsqr API

-To test Lendsqr Api, both a Postman collection and environment are available in postman workspace that will be shared
+To test Lendsqr Api, both a Postman collection and environment are available in https://documenter.getpostman.com/view/3701162/2s8YmKSQ6F

 ## Debug on Visual Studio Code